Top Articles

 • the artists and venue involved

-Together, they form an informal cultural record of the region’s live music history – the stories only the walls themselves could tell.
+Together, they form an informal record of the region’s live music history — the stories that would otherwise disappear.

-Local Lore entries will be shared as they surface on YELO and across social media.
+Local Lore entries are shared on YELO and across social media as they surface.

 Have you got an important piece of Sunshine Coast music history or folklore?
-Email us at editor@yelo.live so we can preserve these precious gigging moments!
+Email us at editor@yelo.live so these precious gigging memories can be preserved.

 svg